keptn/keptn.github.io/content/docs/0.8.x/continuous_delivery/deployment_helm/index.md

 keywords: [0.8.x-cd]
 ---

-Keptn uses [Helm v3](https://helm.sh/) for deploying onboarded services to a Kubernetes cluster.
+Keptn uses [Helm v3](https://helm.sh/) for deploying [onboarded services](../../manage/service/) to a Kubernetes cluster.
 This is currently implemented in the [helm-service](https://github.com/keptn/keptn/tree/0.8.2/helm-service).
-The helm-service supports two deployment strategies explained below:
+Keptn's helm-service supports the following deployment strategies:

 * **Direct deployments**
 * **Blue-green deployments**
+* **user-managed deployments** (experimental)

-The explanation is based on the provided Helm Chart for the carts microservice, see [Charts](https://github.com/keptn/examples/tree/0.8.2/onboarding-carts/carts) for details.
+The explanation below is based on the provided Helm Chart for the carts microservice, see [Charts](https://github.com/keptn/examples/tree/0.8.2/onboarding-carts/carts) for details.

 ## Direct deployments